 Because it’s not a low pH formula, it can’t etch unnatural marble or travertine surfaces.

-Use it for jobs all around your home – your kitchen appliances and floor, your bathroom, and your patio grill – wherever dirt and grime build up.
-It even makes a great no-fume, no-mess oven cleaner!
+Use it for jobs all around your home or office – your kitchen appliances and floor, your bathroom, your patio grill, office white board, and your desk – wherever dirt and grime build up.

 Best of all, it’s simple to use.
 Just spray and wipe – there’s no need to rinse as its streak-free formula leaves no residue.
 And its convenient spray top nozzle provides quick and dispersed application, exactly where you want it.